We improve the lives of Baltimore County students living in poverty by providing food, other basic necessities, and

 2016, Loch Raven Network Adopt A Family Holiday Program

 The Student Support Network began as the Loch Raven Network, a holiday project begun by Laurie Taylor-Mitchell in December of 2015 to assist students at Loch Raven High School.
 A request for 4 volunteers to help 5 students and families, either homeless or in dire need, led to 17 days of donations before the project ended Dec.
 20. In that time, 128 volunteers donated food baskets; baskets/ bags with laundry detergent and toiletries requested by 25 families; gift bags for homeless students; winter clothing, sheets and blankets, and dozens of smaller gifts (total value in the thousands); and monetary donations of over $6000.
 The Loch Raven Network became a non-profit (501c3) organization in October of 2016.
 Its change to the Student Support Network resulted from the growth to programs operating in three schools: Loch Raven High School, Parkville High School, and Pine Grove Middle School.
-The Network has since grown to nine schools with the inclusion of Loch Raven Technical Academy, Dumbarton Middle School, Owings Mills Elementary School, Halstead Academy, Battle Monument School, and Owings Mills High School, and Pine Grove Elementary School.
+The Network has since grown to ten schools with the inclusion of Loch Raven Technical Academy, Dumbarton Middle School, Owings Mills Elementary School, Halstead Academy, Battle Monument School, Owings Mills High School, and Pine Grove Elementary School.
 The Student Support Network receives assistance from local churches, community groups and foundations, and individual volunteers who have donated funds, in-kind donations, and their time to the Network.